Charleston Truck Accident Lawyers

 - Failing to obey the laws of the road (e.g., improper lane changes, willfully ignoring traffic signals)

 - Speeding: It goes without saying that 18-wheelers are huge.
-Because of their large size, they are difficult to maneuver, even under normal circumstances.
+Because of their large size, they are challenging to maneuver, even under normal circumstances.
 If the driver was going above the speed limit or driving at a speed that was unsafe for the given road conditions, they could have trouble stopping, controlling their vehicle, or avoiding hazards.

 - Insufficient training: Drivers of large trucks must receive extensive training before operating these vehicles.
 If the trucking or training company did not adequately prepare the driver for various conditions, the individual might not know how to respond when encountering obstacles.

-- Defective parts: If the component parts on the vehicle were not designed or manufactured correctly, they could break or malfunction, making it difficult or impossible for the driver to control the truck.
+- Defective parts: If the parts on the vehicle were not designed or manufactured correctly, they could break or malfunction, making it difficult or impossible for the driver to control the truck.

 - Improper cargo load: Various rules and regulations exist concerning how a truck should be loaded.
-If the individuals responsible for loading the vehicle put too much weight on it or did not secure the cargo correctly, maneuverability may be decreased.
+If the individuals loading the vehicle put too much weight on it or did not secure the cargo correctly, maneuverability may be decreased.
 The driver could have trouble steering the truck or breaking when encountering a hazardous situation.